Skip to main content

 The Science Behind AI and Emotional Support

 However, it is vital to understand the limitations.
 AI cannot diagnose a condition, prescribe medication, or manage complex trauma.
 It lacks the lived experience and deep relational capacity of a licensed human therapist.
-But for many women, this accessible, AI support became the first safe, non-intimidating step toward acknowledging their struggles and building the emotional strength to seek further healing.
+But for many women, accessible AI support becomes the first safe, non-intimidating step toward acknowledging their struggles and building the emotional strength to seek further healing.

 Real Stories - How Soula Helped Women Reconnect with Themselves